NolSpencer/SPL_Project/README.md

 ./a.out
 ```

-## Automatic Garbage Collection vs Manual Garbage Collection
+## Automatic Garbage Collection vs Manual Allocation and Deallocation
-C++ You manually will have to deallocate resources
+For C++ there is no garbage collection so you have to allocate and deallocate manually.

 ```C++
 n = new sample_object;